-- Khaki, Navy Blue, Gray (Charcoal), and White (Chino matieral) pants or shorts (corduroy fabric permitted).
-No Orange permitted. - Shorts must be no more than three (3) inches above the knee (or the width of a standard index card) in the front and back.
+- Khaki, Navy Blue, Gray (Charcoal) or White (Chino material) pants or shorts (corduroy fabric permitted).
+No orange permitted.

+- Shorts must be no more than three (3) inches above the knee (or the width of a standard index card) in the front and back.
 Index cards will only be used for parent/administrator verification of appropriate lengths.
 Width of index cards will NOT be used as a classroom dress-code check.